letuano5/cses-crawler/README.md

 ## Features
 - Download all accepted submissions from multiple accounts
 - Automatically create a markdown file containing all problems and links to corresponding submissions, if they exist.
-You can also check the demo [here](/letuano5)
+You can check the demo [here](https://github.com/letuano5/cses-solution)

 ![demo](res/demo.png)